-To get additional information where you application spends its time you can use the WcTimingTree.
-It will give you a hirarchical view of the time used.
+To get additional information where your application spends its time you can use the WcTimingTree.
+It will give you a hierarchical view of the time used.
 Usage example:

 Before you output the information you should collect all the information from all the processes if you are running in parallel.

-Many build-in functions like solver or synchronization methods come with an additional parameter where you can specify your timing tree.
+Many built-in functions like solver or synchronization methods come with an additional parameter where you can specify your timing tree.
 They will then include detailed information in your timing tree.